 - The Alesis Strike Pro is a professional e-drum kit carrying four tom pads, a snare pad, a kick pad, four crash cymbals, and a hi-hat controller.

 - The pad is nylon mesh, which is standard for modern electronic kits.

 - This kit is the higher-end model of the Strike, although there are other kits by the manufacturer that are identical in many ways.

-- The kit also comes with a Strike module that has a sleek design, faders, and an LCD.
-I also control buttons and 1600 multi-sampled instruments.
+- The kit also comes with the Alesis Strike Pro module that has a sleek design, faders, and an LCD.
+It also has control buttons and 1600 multi-sampled instruments.

 About the Alesis Strike Pro

-As stated above, the Strike Pro features in the high-end e-drum from the company.
-It is a solid set that comes fully equipped with every professional drummer’s needs.
+As stated above, the Alesis Strike Pro features in the high-end e-drum category from the company.
+It is a solid drum kit that comes fully equipped with every professional drummer’s needs.

-The kit itself is a bit large.
-On one hand, this is a good thing because it looks and sounds just like and acoustic.
+The drum kit itself is a bit large.
+On one hand, this is a good thing because it looks just like a traditional drum set.
 But on the other hand, you may need a longer time to set it up before playing.

-Alesis has invested heavily in this one.
-It serves every drumming purpose, from home practicing to live stage performance.
+Alesis has invested a lot of time into this one.
+It serves every drumming purpose, from home practice to live stage performance.
 You can also record your sounds right from home.